 The Profession of Landscape Architecture

 Registered landscape architects must graduate with a university degree that’s accredited by the Australian Institute of Landscape Architects (AILA) and practice under a registered landscape architect for two years.
-Then, they can register with the AILA themselves and called themselves “Registered Landscape Architects” or “Professional Landscape Architects.”
+Then, they can register with the AILA themselves and call themselves “Registered Landscape Architects” or “Professional Landscape Architects.”
 Landscape architecture is a respected profession with substantial requirements for education and practical experience.
 After registration, landscape architects are subject to continuing professional education requirements so that they can keep up with new industry knowledge and changes in government regulations.